nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 > Various cells come together to form new organism as a whole, so that you have hearts diverging in quality from lungs yet converging as parts of a greater circulatory & respiratory system.

+Now, we will explore how idea emergence reveals itself in our link-based notes.

 ### Emergence Level 1
 -